-The key question of studies of time machines is whether such globally consistent evolutions exist for given local laws and whether these global evolutions are sufficiently generic.
+laws and whether these global evolutions are sufficiently generic.
 More accurately, we would like to show that there exist consistent solutions for all, or, at least, for almost all standard initial data.
 Otherwise, if the local laws have no globally consistent solution, the spacetime would be clearly pathological and we could rule it out from our consideration.
 Similarly, the pathology would be serious if the local physical laws had only few globally consistent solutions.

 As we have said, the studies of different systems show that spacetimes with CTCs are not necessarily causally pathological.
-Let us mention the results for a system of interacting particles [8, 12, 13] or the scalar field theory [9, 10] where it was shown that standard local laws have generic globally consistent solutions even in the presence of CTCs.
-Another surprising result of such studies is that the existence of time machines does not usually restrict a number of consistent solutions, but on the contrary, it leads to a possibility of more than one globally consistent solutions for given initial values.
-In spacetimes with time machines we thus usually lose the uniqueness of the evolution [13].
+Let us mention the results for a system of interacting particles [8,12,13] or the scalar field theory [9,10], where it was shown that standard local laws have generic globally consistent solutions even in the presence of CTCs.
+Another surprising result of such studies is that the existence of time machines does not usually restrict a number of consistent solutions, but on the contrary, it leads to a possibility of more than one globally consistent solution for given initial values.
+In spacetimes with time machines, we thus usually lose the uniqueness of the evolution [13].

-Especially for the apparently paradoxical initial conditions from the "grandfather paradox"-like situation it was shown [13] that a consistent evolution exists, although it can be rather nonintuitive.
-On less formal level of the human version of the paradox it could be rephrased as a conjecture of a hidden law which always prevents the grandson from killing his grandfather [15].
+Especially for the apparently paradoxical initial conditions from the grandfather paradox-like situation, it was shown [13] that a consistent evolution exists, although it can be rather nonintuitive.
+On less formal level of the human version of the paradox, it could be rephrased as a conjecture of a hidden law which always prevents the grandson from killing his grandfather [15].

-In the present work we want to study the system of a ball moving in a non-relativistic space with CTCs which is very close to that of [13].
+In the present work, we want to study the system of a ball moving in a nonrelativistic space with CTCs, which is very close to that of [13].
 However, we have chosen a different time-machine configuration which significantly simplifies the analysis.
-We will be able to solve the equations of motion explicitly and we will confirm the behavior described above: "paradoxical" initial conditions are not really paradoxical, and the evolution is not, in general, unique.
-The contribution of our analysis is that it can be done very explicitly, since our model is sufficiently simple; at the same time it is sufficiently non-trivial to reproduce the most important features of systems with time machines.
+We will be able to solve the equations of motion explicitly and we will confirm the behavior described above: paradoxical initial conditions are not really paradoxical, and the evolution is not, in general, unique.
+The contribution of our analysis is that it can be done very explicitly, since our model is sufficiently simple; at the same time, it is sufficiently nontrivial to reproduce the most important features of systems with time machines.
 Our work proceeds as follows.
-In the next section we describe the system of a ball moving in the space with
+In the next section, we describe the system of a ball moving in the space with wormhole-based time machine.
+We derive the equations characterizing trajectories.
+In Sec.
+III, we discuss the character and number of solutions for various initial conditions and also the resolution of the "grandfather paradox".
+Section IV describes the geometry of the trajectories, and the paper is summarized in the conclusion.